sjoset/swift_portal_downloader/README.md

     spd_tui
 ```
 ## Configuration File
-To run the program successfully, a file called **config.yaml** must be in the current directory.
+To run the program successfully, a file named **config.yaml** must be in the current directory.
 It should contain the following elements:
 ```
-    download_path: directory to download images
+    download_path: directory to store downloaded images
     dtype_list: list containing a combination of ['auxil', 'bat', 'xrt', 'uvot', 'log']
 ```
 #### Config.yaml